 Click here to see Peru's area of focus

 - La Arena Distrito

 - San Miguel de El Faique

 Connect with Us

 CHOICE Office Peru – Phone / Contact Information

-Wilmer Vicente Cruz LaMadrid / Interim CHOICE Peru Director
+Wilmer Vicente Cruz LaMadrid / CHOICE Peru Director